 - Marginally more expensive than competitor products

-The Callaway Strata set includes eleven clubs, which is more than the majority of beginner sets.
-The longest clubs in the set are a 12-degree driver and a 15.5 degree 3-wood that should suit most average golfers.
+The Callaway Strata set includes eleven clubs, more than most beginner sets.
+The longest clubs in the set are a 12-degree driver and a 15.5-degree 3-wood that should suit most average golfers.

-Most beginner sets only include a pitching wedge, which makes chipping a challenge.
+Most beginner sets only include a pitching wedge, making chipping a challenge.
 Fortunately, Callaway realized this and added a sand wedge.
 Capping off the set is a putter and a standard lightweight stand bag.